 Content Query web part a very powerful web part in SharePoint 2010, by using this web part we can get content from lists across the site collection.
 But it can not be beyond the site collection.
-You can able to retrieve from a single site collection.
+You can able to retrieve search result from a single site collection in SharePoint 2013.

 SharePoint 2013 provides another web part known as the Content Search Web Part which will be helpful in retrieving content beyond site collection.
 So it is necessary to consider some points before deciding which web part should you use.